 The only openly LGBT member of the State Senate, Brad is the prime sponsor of legislation legalizing gestational surrogacy in New York and banning so-called LGBT conversion therapy, and he is a co-sponsor of the Gender Expression Non-Discrimination Act.
 He is also a strong advocate for government reform, tenants’ rights, neighborhood preservation, public education and mass transit.

-Senator Hoylman is a former Democratic District Leader and three-term Chair of Manhattan Community Board 2.
-He is a former Trustee of the Community Service Society, New York City’s leading anti-poverty organization, and is a former board member of the Empire State Pride Agenda, Tenants & Neighbors, Class Size Matters and Citizen Action.
-A past-president of the Gay & Lesbian Independent Democrats, he and his longtime partner, David, and their young daughter, Silvia, are members of the LGBT synagogue, Congregation Beit Simchat Torah.
+Senator Hoylman is a former three-term Chair of Manhattan Community Board 2 and Democratic District Leader.
+He has served as a Trustee of the Community Service Society – New York City’s leading anti-poverty organization – and is a former board member of the Empire State Pride Agenda, Tenants & Neighbors, Class Size Matters and Citizen Action.
+A past-president of the Gay & Lesbian Independent Democrats, he and his husband, David, and their young daughter, Silvia, are members of the LGBT synagogue Congregation Beit Simchat Torah.